 Detective Series: Episode I: Part II - The Case of the Mystery Phone Call

 The neglected hanger bay parking lot began to light up up like a hastily, unplanned Christmas event as one emergency and police vehicle after another, sirens blaring, lights flashing, dutifully followed the other onto the worn out asphalt next to the abandoned hanger.
-The emergency lights seemed to bounce off the aluminum hanger in a blended, but disorganized manner, reminding me somewhat of the old style silver or tinsel Christmas tree as it joyfully changed color with each turn of the rotating wheel, only this situation was anything but joyful.
+The emergency lights bounced off the aluminum hanger in a blended, but disorganized manner, reminding me somewhat of the old style silver or tinsel Christmas tree as it joyfully changed color with each turn of the rotating wheel, only this situation was anything but joyful.

-"Okay, Duggan, start talking, what happened?"
+"All right, Duggan.
+Start talking -- what happened?"
 Chief Detective Louis Sullivan angrily asked, as if my presence had somehow precipitated the murder of his best detective.

-I filled the chief detective in on the details regarding all I had seen and heard, beginning with the phone call earlier in the day, my visit to MPD later in the afternoon, and finally, discovery of Detective McPherson's body only an hour prior.
+I filled the Chief Detective in on the details regarding all I had seen and heard, beginning with the phone call earlier in the day, my visit to MPD later in the afternoon, and finally, discovery of Detective McPherson's body only an hour prior.
 Other than turning the body over, I told the Chief nothing else had been tampered with.

 We walked into the hanger as I recounted and pointed out step-by-step the ground I had previously covered, right up to the discovery of McPherson's body.
 Crime scene technicians gathered informally in a huddle before slowly fanning out to begin the task of evidence gathering, assisted by the two unknown detectives accompanying the Chief.
 It wasn't lost on me that Sgt.
 Mulholland remained eerily silent, seemingly pre-occupied with the activity of the technicians as they now took full charge of this part of the investigation.

-"How do you feel about this, Duggan, what do you think?" the Chief Detective turned and asked, the anger in his voice not as noticeable as I filled in the blanks, the information corroborating, at least for the time being, everything I had told him.
+"How do you feel about this Duggan -- what do you think?" the Chief Detective turned and asked, the anger in his voice not as noticeable as I filled in the blanks, the information corroborating, at least for the time being, everything I had told him.

 "Any idea about the identity of the caller?"
 Chief Sullivan asked.